bucs110/final-project-fall20-ravioli/README.md

     * Enemy- This creates the enemies that the character fights.
 It can move within the boundaries, change direction, get hit and lose health, and get knocked back after being hit.
     * Functions- This contains two methods- randomDirection determines if the enemy is finished walking and determines a new direction, and makeOppositeDirection changes the direction that the character or enemy is walking in to its opposite direction.
     * Melee- This creates the sword weapon which deals melee damage to the enemies.
+    * Button- This creates a button that can be clicked to lead to other information to the player.
+    * Merchant- This is a seller that the character can buy goods from.
     * Controller- This initializes the screen and creates sprite groups for all of the sprites and just the enemies.
 It establishes the key movements of "w," "a," "s," "d," and the spacebar, which signals for the sword to strike.
 This allows the enemies to get hit if the rectangles of the sword and the enemy overlap, and it allows the enemies to die.
 Also, it allows for the detection of the player being hit by the enemies.
 If the player is hit, it loses health, and either stays alive and is knocked back or dies.

 ***